SeaNews Türkiye - Maritime Intelligence

 Members claim their real wages have diminished over 30 per cent since 2010 due to inflation and minimal salary adjustments or freezes.

-Additionally, they criticize the government for granting a five per cent pay raise to royal Navy personnel this year while asserting that RFA ranks have diminished 28 per cent since 2015.
+Additionally, they criticize the government for granting a five per cent pay raise to Royal Navy personnel this year while asserting that RFA ranks have diminished 28 per cent since 2015.

 The RFA consists of civilian employees who operate supply and logistics vessels for the Royal Navy.
 Established in 1905, the fleet comprises 13 ships, including tankers and supply vessels, with 1,750 civil servants, as per the RMT.